lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 -   What drives individual and collective behavioural change and change in social practices; what are the preconditions for and barriers to change in behaviours and practices?
 -   What influence does our (evolving) knowledge of global change drivers and impacts have on the decisions and practices of individuals and communities?
 -   What examples do we have of successful, local trans-formative action and how can we motivate it, what mechanisms and incentives can we use?
--   to what extent are people and groups driven by altru-ism rather than interest? is there a role for trust and reciprocity in processes of change?
+-   to what extent are people and groups driven by altruism rather than interest? is there a role for trust and reciprocity in processes of change?
 And for incentives and competition?
 -   What kind of leadership is needed for change and how is it exercised in different contexts?
 -   What makes for successful change agents; how do we nurture them?